fencosoft/fencosoft.github.io/index.md

 | array     | `*dataType`: All basic types plus `custom` (see below).
 Excludes `array`. |

 The `custom` data type can be used to define a document within an array.
-When the `dataType` is set to `custom` the `_definition_` attribute is used to define a document schema in exactly the same way as the `schema` attribute.
+When the `dataType` is set to `custom` the `_definition_` attribute is used to define a document schema in exactly the same way as the `schema` attribute is used to define the overall schema.

 ```json
 {
   "schema": {